tobilobasalawu/trading-algorithm-boilerplate/README.md

 ## Creating your Algorithm

-In order to create a **buy** signal, you will need to use these 3 lines of code:
+In order to create a **buy** signal and update your stop loss/take profit, you will need to use these 2 lines of code:

 ```python
 buy(entries, <amount>, <price>)

 # Example: